Evanfeenstra/helix/README.md

 - `node index.js`

 ### deploying to heroku

+You can run Helix on Heroku for free!
+Heroku also has add-ons for Postgres and CloudAMQP.
+Once you provision these, Heroku will add those automatically to your environment.

 - `heroku create your-broker-name`
 - in the heroku web dashboard, provision Postgres DB and CloudAMQP